-Computer vision is posed to tackle many retail store pain points and can potentially transform both customer and employee experiences.
+Turning to computer vision software development, companies can tackle many retail store pain points and can potentially transform both customer and employee experiences.
 For example, customer journeys can be redefined by making store layout improvement decisions based on real data rather than intuition.

 Today’s consumers expect as much personalization and convenience in retail stores as they experience online.
 This is also the reason why applications for virtual reality retail are becoming more popular.
 With computer vision cameras, self-checkout experience becomes frictionless, while virtual mirrors enable the previously unseen level of personalization.
 Routine tasks can be automated with autonomous robots, leaving employees more time for more customer-oriented tasks.

-With machine learning consulting and a holistic approach to computer vision implementation, retail digital transformation becomes much more attainable.
+A holistic approach to implementing machine learning and computer vision technologies helps make digital transformation in retail much more attainable.
 Let’s look at the top five applications of computer vision in retail.